 If you suddenly need to use the restroom while using the subway, press the emergency bell at the turnstile (as shown in the photo above) and tell a station attendant that you need to use the restroom; they will open the gate for you.
 However, if you dislike this hassle, you can learn a different method by reading “Wrong Direction?
 Try using the Seoul subway 15-minute rule“.

-Here is a tip!
+Here is a tip

 When using a subway station restroom, you must be careful to check if there is toilet paper inside the stall before entering.
 Sometimes, the toilet paper runs out, or it is placed outside the stall, so please be mindful of this!
 Just in case, I always carry extra toilet paper in my bag.